GoClipse/goclipse/documentation/UserGuide.md

 -Xmx1024m
 ```

-### GoClipse Prerequisites and Configuration
+### GoClipse Prerequisites and Initial Setup

 Open Eclipse preferences, go to the Go preference page, and configure the GOROOT, GOPATH settings appropriately.
-You will need an installation of the Gocode tools.
+You will need an installation of the Go SDK, as well as [gocode](https://github.com/nsf/gocode) and [Go Oracle](http://golang.org/s/oracle-user-manual).
+These last two can be configured in the `Go / Tools` preference page.

+> Note: for convenience, Goclipse comes installed with its own version of gocode, but this one can be quite out of date.
+It is recommended to install the latest gocode: `go get -u github.com/nsf/gocode`

 ### Project setup